Serving Up Network Storage

 A basic NFS setup works fine at home or in a lab, but in Production you’ll want to tighten things up.
 Here are some smart defaults:

-Use root_squash
+Use root_squash (not no_root_squash)

 - By default, NFS maps remote

-). - This prevents a compromised client from owning your NFS server.
+rootusers to a harmless local user (usuallynfsnobody). - This prevents a compromised client from owning your NFS server.

 - Only use

-for very specific, controlled use cases.
+no_root_squashfor very specific, controlled use cases.

 Restrict access by host or subnet